 Hello, my name is Andy Reynolds, and drones in all their variations have been a part of my life for several years.
-I’ve scoured the internet to bring to you the best drones for your little ones this Holiday Season to carry them into 2021.
-As we quickly approach Black Friday bear in mind that prices are bound to fluctuate, be sure to check back often to reference the links below.
+I’ve scoured the internet to bring to you our list of the best drones for kids in 2021.
+As we quickly approach holidays, bear in mind that prices are bound to fluctuate.
+Be sure to check back often to reference the links below.

-Before we get into the list a quick aside – Aviation has come a very long way over the past decade.
-It used to be that controlling something able to fly with a controller was relegated to only those with extremely deep pockets and an even deeper knowledge of aviation.
-Not so in this modern age, what we’re looking at today have safety features built into them with children in mind to help them learn, grow, and appreciate this truly unique hobby.
-With most of us being forced to stay inside, you can set yourself apart by giving a gift that will entertain for hours.
-I’m confident you’ll find that there is something for everyone on this list, read on to find the best option that meets your family’s needs, and stick to the end for a quick break down on how to keep it legal and safe.
+Before we get into the list, a quick aside – Aviation has come a very long way over the past decade.
+It used to be that flying a UAV was relegated to only those with extremely deep pockets and an even deeper knowledge of aviation.
+Not so in this modern age.
+The drones of today have safety features built into them with children in mind to help them learn, grow, and appreciate this truly unique hobby.
+With most of us being forced to stay inside, you can set yourself apart by giving a gift that will entertain your kids for hours.
+I’m confident you’ll find that there is something for everyone on this list.
+Read on to find the best option that meets your family’s needs, and stick to the end for a quick break down on how to keep it legal and safe.

 The Potensic A20 starts off our list, coming in on sale at $33.99 your kids will find piloting this extremely simple as it includes an altitude hold which allows them to focus just on steering it.
 It is battery operated and two are included with the purchase allowing for roughly 13 to 16 minutes of flight time.
 Also included are propeller guards, this is an added benefit as your kids can learn how to pilot it without being afraid of ramming it into obstacles!